 Shared parking State-approved liquor and/or beer outlet on state-owned property.

-Tourist court; motel; motor hotel.
+Hotel.

 19.32.040 Board Of Health Approval

 Prior to issuance of a conditional use permit or site plan approval for all uses, regardless of size or number of units, the applicant shall receive the written approval of the board of health certifying that all health requirements have been satisfied and that the proposed construction will not damage the natural watershed.
 In addition, developments of more than nine lots or more than nine units shall receive the written approval of the State Division of Health certifying the culinary water system and the sewerage system.
 All approvals shall be in accordance with the regulations of the State Division of Health relating to culinary water supply and wastewater disposal.